 As a member of a local garden club, Consi strives to be a life-long learner of horticulture, native plants and garden design.

-Consi is married to Jud, a Charlottesville native, and they have three grown children and five grandchildren.
+Consi is married to Jud, a Charlottesville native, and they have three grown children and six grandchildren.

 Stephen T. McLean brings a wealth of organizational experience to the Garden.
 He not only founded his own real estate firm: McLean Faulconer Inc. Realtors, he has served as a Treasurer, Vice President, and President of the Charlottesville-Albemarle Association of Realtors and has been appointed to the Virginia Real Estate Board by the Governor.
 As well as his great success in business which brought him into contact with all areas of the state, Stephen serves as a board member of various nonprofits including the YMCA and Charlottesville Tomorrow.
 A native of Charlottesville and an Albemarle resident, Stephen looks forward to growing the Garden as a community resource.

 Kristin Davis grew up in the wild, beautiful mountains of West Virginia.
 Now an environmental lawyer with the Southern Environmental Law Center in Charlottesville, Kristin focuses her work on protecting important resources in the George Washington & Jefferson National Forests, including old growth forest, water quality of headwater streams, wildlife habitat, and remote roadless areas.
 Before law school, Kristin was a gardener on the island of Nantucket.
 Serving on this Board makes the most of this background, allowing Kristin to tap into many of her skills and passions.